 - We engage services of a tourist van driver, departing 9am on the day before class, June 25th.
 We arrive to class location mid-afternoon.
 Van fees are $45-50 one way, travel on your own via public bus is possible, and will cost the same or more due to having engage taxis.
 We can assist with pick up from the bus station in Monteverde.

 - Days off: TBA.
 Participants explore the area’s attractions.
 No meals are provided at the Inn during days off.

-- Class ends late in the day, May 26th.
-Departure is early morning of May 27th, on your own or via chartered tourist van.
+- Class ends late in the day, July 10th.
+Departure is early morning on July 11th, on your own or via chartered tourist van.

 - Camping (with your own camping gear) is included in the cost of this class.
 If transporting camping gear via air is problematic, please consider the indoor accommodation option.